verge-io/docs/docs/kb/posts/vmware-backup-dr-guide.md

 <br>

 ### File-level
-The VM is imported to the VergeIO environment (From the *Backup Job Dashboard, double click the individual VM -> click Import VM*.)
+The VM is imported to the VeregOS environment (From the *Backup Job Dashboard, double click the individual VM -> click Import VM*.)

-VM is powered on in the VergeIO environment where files can be extracted to the VergeIO NAS and accessed via CIFS or NFS.
+VM is powered on in the VeregOS environment where files can be extracted to the VeregOS NAS and accessed via CIFS or NFS.
 <br>

 ### Restore systems to a VMware environment